craig-davis/craig-davis.github.io/_posts/2018-09-21-Jeep-XJ-Fog-Light-Wiring-with-OEM-Rocker-Switches.markdown

 Here's the switch panel with a [Toyota USB Charger](https://amzn.to/2DvbjgS).
-I had to do a small amount of sanding of the tabs that retain the [Toyota USB Charger](https://amzn.to/2DvbjgS).
+I had to do a small amount of sanding of the tabs that retain the charger.
 The switches all positively engage with the panel and everything works well together.
 ![Switch panel with usb ports](/img/posts/xj-foglight-wiring/switch-panel-with-usb-port.jpg)

 On the right you can see the a [12v socket receptacle](https://amzn.to/2Dl7P01).